-The Company incurred separation-related costs associated with its spin-off from Wyndham Worldwide of 1 million and \$21 million for the three months ended March 31, 2020 and 2019, respectively.
+Separation-related costs associated with the Company's spin-off from Wyndham Worldwide werenot material for the three months ended June 30, 2020 and \$1 million for the three months ended June 30, 2019.
+For the six months ended June 30, 2020 and 2019, the Company incurred separation-related costs associated with its spin-off of \$1 million and \$22 million, respectively.
 These costs primarily consist of severance, stock-based compensation and other employee-related costs.